mheily/rooms/README.md

 Rooms are a distributed form of containers that are based on ZFS and FreeBSD jails.

-Features:
-1. Allows unprivileged users to create jails in a simple and safe manner
-2. Allows running X11 applications in jails

 # Requirements

 To build on FreeBSD, you will need: